Man in critical condition after South Austin shooting

 Subscribe for unlimited digital access.
 Try one month for $1!

-A 39-year-old man was injured in a shooting early Saturday morning in the South Austin neighborhood on the West Side.
+A man was injured after a shooting Sunday morning in South Austin on the West Side.

-About 4:14 a.m., the man was on a street in the 200 block of North Long Avenue when a male suspect approached and opened fire, Chicago police said.
+About 4:47 a.m., the 28-year-old was in a Buick Regal in the 5100 block of West Madison Street when someone in a white Chrysler sedan opened fire, Chicago police said.

-The victim transported himself to Rush Oak Park Hospital in critical condition with wounds to the abdomen, police said.
+The man suffered multiple gunshot wounds and was taken to Loretto Hospital, police said.
+He will be transferred to Mount Sinai Medical Center in critical condition.

 Area North detectives are investigating.